olumideogungbemi/olumideogungbemi.github.io/README.md

 ## EDUCATION

 - **Centre of CyberSpace Studies**
-  - Data Science and Technology
+  - Masters in Data Science and Technology
   - 2023 - Present
   - Keffi, Nasarawa State